Aristote-code/SE_Final-Submission/README.md

-Sure, here's a basic README template for your Laravel project:

----

 # Mwarimu AI Project

-Mwarimu AI is an educational project that utilizes AI technologies such as Synthesia and ChatGPT to create educational videos where an AI-powered character teaches various subjects.
-This README provides an overview of the project structure, setup instructions, and usage guidelines.
+Mwarimu AI is an educational project developed by Gahima Aristote (username: aristote-code), aiming to revolutionize the teaching experience by leveraging artificial intelligence.
+This project utilizes Laravel, a powerful PHP framework, for both backend and frontend development.

 ## Table of Contents